There’s nothing better than waking up to the smell of freshly baked muffins.

 Do you have a childhood favorite food that you’ve found a way to make healthier?
 Share in the comments below.
 Love this recipe?
 Let us know by leaving a 5-star rating!

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on January 15, 2012.
-Last updated: September 20, 2022 at 11:17 am.
+Last updated August 24, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.